dhrandy/Portfolio-4/README.md

 # Portfolio-4

-Keep checking back, this is my future portfolio page.
+This is the currenty code for my portfolio website.
+You can visit the site at https://www.randy-gentry.com.